 Well, there’s no accurate way to measure how many, but the figure is estimated to be around 2 million posts per day.

 So there you have it.
-What’s the point in going on, the competition is too much, right?
+What’s the point in going on, the competition is far too high, right?

-Well, because I’m safely betting that around 75% or more of that 2 million blog posts each day are either going to be mediocre stuff or just crappy content.
+Because I’m safely betting that around 75%, or more, of that 2 million blog posts each day are either going to be mediocre or plain fluffy garbage content.

 And, if you’re blogging from a perspective that’s unlike anything out there, providing unimaginable value and resources at the same time, what competition have you really got to worry about?

 None is the answer.

-And remember this also, not everyone out there will have the same passion as you, so go forward and eat the competition by creating 1000 X better content.
+Not everyone out there will have the same incredible passion as you, so go forward and beat the competition by creating 1000 X better content.
 It takes time, but you can crush anyone as long as your content is super awesome X 1000.

-One of the ways to see how great a blog is doing, or not doing, is to check the number of comments, social shares, and engagement on a handful of posts.
+One of the ways to see how great a blog is doing, or not doing, is to check the number of comments, social shares, and level of engagement on a few posts.

-Those metrics alone can tell you everything about the popularity and successfulness of a blog, right?
+Those metrics alone can tell you everything about the popularity a of a blog, right?

 In many cases, comments, social shares, and engagement aren’t always an indication of anything.

-Yeah, it might show that a blog is popular and engaging and what not, but there are more accurate ways to measure the success of your blog content.
+Yeah, it might show that a blog is popular and engaging and whatnot, but there are more accurate ways to measure the success of a blog’s content.

-All those things are easily manipulatable in many cases, revenues and profits are not.
+All those things are easily manipulatable in many cases; growth, revenues, and profits are not.
 So, don’t give up on the sign that your blog isn’t getting any comments or shares.

 Let me ask you something.